KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

 For the texture coordinate example if the stream number is 1, the binding is to stream: `TEXCOORD_1` The mesh to check would be the one assigned to the material using the procedural graph.

-For colors, a `geomcolor` procedural node would be used to specify a color stream.
+For colors, a procedural node would be used to specify a color stream.
 A value of 1 would imply a binding to color stream `COLOR_1`.

 <details>
 <summary>Example graph using color and texture coordinate streams</summary>